Baku Higher Oil School: Admission

 Admission requires a grade of over 600 on the examinations conducted by the State Students Admission Commission.
-According to decrees of President Aliyev dated September 9, 2014, in the last two academic years (2015 and 2016) of 253 persons achieving the highest results on these admission exams, 34 students of Baku Higher Oil School (13,4%) were awarded the Presidential Scholarship.
+According to decrees of President Aliyev dated September 9, 2014, in the last two academic years (2015 and 2016) of 253 persons achieving the highest results on these admission exams, 34 students of Baku Higher Oil School (13.4%) were awarded the Presidential Scholarship.

 Magistracy

-In 2017/2018 academic year, Baku Higher Oil School will hold admission to master's degree programs on the Petroleum Engineering (Reservoir Evaluation and Management) and Chemical Engineering (Oil and Gas Technology) specializations.
+In the 2017/2018 academic year, Baku Higher Oil School will hold admission to master's degree programs on the Petroleum Engineering (Reservoir Evaluation and Management) and Chemical Engineering (Oil and Gas Technology) specializations.

 Master's degree programs in these specialities and specializations will be conducted at BHOS in English language on the basis of academic programs of the Heriot-Watt University in the framework of the dual diploma program.
 Upon the program completion, the graduates will receive diplomas from each higher educational institution.

 Admission to these master's degree programs will be free of charge in accordance with the governmental order.